There are no guarantees in life.

 But, there is hope … this is why we commit to others.

 find successes together …

 We have nothing without trust.

 And, there is always the possibility that someone might turn out to be someone other than you thought they would be, or had hoped for and trusted them to be.
 Relationships and experiences might be damaging, but we learn so much from the experience, and it’s essential to recognize that they have nothing to do with your other relationships … not your existing ones, or new ones that might arrive as a positive force on the heels of something scarring.

 Dealing with those who are lacking ethically and morally, those that feel justified in being fraudulent, or who lie, cheat and steal, yet continue on with their lives, post positively on social media, or start new businesses and relationships as if nothing happened, are destructive in many ways.
-They can violate our souls and erode our confidence, but who knows what is really going on in their mind or lives, or why they are lying to others, and maybe even to themselves.
-It is healthy and necessary to acknowledge all struggles and emotions you might be experiencing, but, then, repeatedly, as needed, decide that you will not let them derail your life.
+They can violate our souls and erode our confidence.
+But, who knows what is really going on in their mind or their life … why they are lying to others, and more than likely lying to themselves.
+It is healthy and necessary to acknowledge all struggles and emotions you experience, and, then, repeatedly as needed, decide that you will not let them derail your life.
 You are worth more.